EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Unprotected Data

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to UAD_1, ID_CRED_V, UAD_2, and ERR_MSG in the asymmetric case, and KID, UAD_1, and ERR_MSG in the symmetric case.
-Using the same KID or UAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
-The communicating parties may therefore anonymize KID.
+In particular, it applies to UAD_1, ID_CRED_V, UAD_2, and ERR_MSG in the asymmetric case, and ID_PSK, UAD_1, and ERR_MSG in the symmetric case.
+Using the same ID_PSK or UAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
+The communicating parties may therefore anonymize ID_PSK.
 Another consideration is that the list of supported cipher suites may be used to identify the application.

 Party U and V must also make sure that unauthenticated data does not trigger any harmful actions.
-In particular, this applies to UAD_1 and ERR_MSG in the asymmetric case, and KID, UAD_1, and ERR_MSG in the symmetric case.
+In particular, this applies to UAD_1 and ERR_MSG in the asymmetric case, and ID_PSK, UAD_1, and ERR_MSG in the symmetric case.

 ## Denial-of-Service